GaloyMoney/hackathon/README.md

 ## Sending USD over lightning

+There are multiple ways to send USD over lightning using our api.

+### Pay a no amount USD invoice

 Let's say someone requested a payment from you over the lightning network.
 They'll give you a lightning **payment request**.
 If that payment request does not have a predefined amount, you can use the following mutation to send any USD amount for it:

 ```gql